 No, the truth is – and this is harder to say –

 I love you still

 Not just for what you might have been

 But for what you were and are:

-You are my best, the children of my loins4,
+You are my best, the child of our bodies,

 My love, my life.

 I love you more than anyone can know, and more.